Click the image to learn more.

 (To be used anytime)

-Primary Election June 26 - Candidates Respond to Maryland Catholic Conference Survey
+General Election November 6 - Candidates Respond to Maryland Catholic Conference Survey

-The primary election in Maryland - on June 26 – is where many races essentially will be decided.
+On Novebmer 6, the General election in Maryland will decide who represents our state for the next several years.
 Don’t sit on the sidelines.
 Find out where the candidates stand on the issues you care about.
 View their responses to the Maryland Catholic Conference’s survey at www.mdcatholic.org/elections.

 (To be used anytime)